JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 configuration_multilayergraph = MultilayerGraph(empty_layers, empty_interlayers, truncated(Normal(10), 0.0, 20.0));
 ```

 Note that this is not an implementation of a fully-fledged configuration model, which would require to be able to specify a degree distribution for every dimension of multiplexity.
+Moreover, it stil lacks the abilty to specify a minimum discrepancy (w.r.t. a yet-to-be-chosen metric) between the empirical distributions of the sampled sequence and the provided thorietical disribution.
 Please refer to [Future Developments](@ref).

 There is a similar constructor for `MultilayerDiGraph` which requires both the indegree distribution and the outdegree distribution.
 Anyway due to current performance limitations in the graph realization algorithms, it is suggested to provide two "similar" distributions (similar mean or location parameter, similar variance or shape parameter), in order not to incur in lengthy computational times.